SixSq/old.sixsq.github.com/_posts/legal/2017-05-17-legal-aai-privacy-policy.md

 ---
 layout: article_legal
-title: Privacy License Agreement
+title: SixSq Federated Identity Portal Privacy License Agreement
-subtitle: This license describes a set of data privacy rules that SixSq commits to, in compliance with the GÉANT Data Protection Code of Conduct and the Swiss data privacy law.
+subtitle: This license describes a set of data privacy rules that SixSq commits to in the context of the Nuvla service operations, in compliance with the GÉANT Data Protection Code of Conduct and the Swiss data privacy law.
-summary: This privacy license applies to Nuvla, SlipStream (on premise and managed by SixSq) and NuvlaBox.
+summary: This privacy license applies to Nuvla and all SixSq services using the SixSq Federated Identity Portal.
 class: privacy
 category: legal
-permalink: /legal/privacy
+permalink: /legal/aai_privacy
 redirect_from:
   - /legal/privacy.html
 applicable_from: 17/05/2017